 On most piste skis a regular, positive camber covers the entire length of the sidecut.
 Along with the skis stiffness, this characteristic provides the most edge grip possible on hard packed piste.
 Mainly because the ski is under more tension and “bites” back down into the snow.
 Therefore most piste focused skis, and all racing skis use regular camber.
 This shape is much harder to work off piste and offers much less stability when sunk into soft snow.
 Due to the tip and tail wanting to push downward into the snow more.
-Lets give an example of this type of ski, but before, lets just clarify something.
-There is a lot of confusion that “marketing language” is responsible for.
-So even though the “marketing language” for this example mentions “speed rocker”.
-The example is a ski that uses regular camber.
-Head Supershape Magnum.
+The Elan SCX is an example of a ski that uses regular camber.

 This characteristic is the opposite of positive camber.
 A fully rockered ski is flat under foot and rises upward to the tip and tail.
 This shape stops the ski diving in soft snow and instead keeps the skis “seeking” the surface.
 Which makes skiing off piste considerably easier, giving better stability and float in powder.
 Consequently this shape provides little to no grip or stability when skiing on piste.
 Due to the fact that the raised portion of the ski gives less contact with the snow.
 Learn more with us with some Chamonix off piste skiing.